Federated Stochastic Approximation under Markov Noise and Heterogeneity: Applications in Reinforcement Learning: Off-Policy Federated Reinforcement Learning with Tabular Representation

-On-policy TD-learning requires online sampling from the environment, which might be costly (e.g. robotics \citep{gu2017deep,levine2020offline}), high risk (e.g. self-driving cars \citep{yurtsever2020survey, maddern20171}), or unethical (e.g. in clinical trials \citep{gottesman2019guidelines, liu2018representation, gottesman2020interpretable}).
-Off-policy training in RL refers to the paradigm where we use data collected by a fixed behaviour policy to run the algorithm.
-When employed in federated setting, off-policy RL has privacy advantages as well \cite{foerster16multiagentRL_arxiv, qi2021federated, zhuo19FedDeepRL_arxiv}.
-In particular, suppose each single agent attains a unique sampling policy, and they do not wish to reveal these policies to the central server.
+On-policy TD-learning requires online sampling from the environment, which might be costly (e.g. in robotics \citep{gu2017deep,levine2020offline}), high risk (e.g., in self-driving cars \citep{yurtsever2020survey, maddern20171}), or unethical (e.g., in clinical trials \citep{gottesman2019guidelines, liu2018representation, gottesman2020interpretable}).
+Off-policy training in RL refers to the paradigm in which we use data collected by a fixed behavior policy to run the algorithm.
+When used in a federated setting, off-policy RL also has privacy advantages \cite{foerster16multiagentRL_arxiv, qi2021federated, zhuo19FedDeepRL_arxiv}.
+In particular, suppose that each single agent attains a unique sampling policy and does not wish to reveal these policies to the central server.
 In off-policy FL, agents only transmit sampled data, and hence the sampling policies remain private to each agent.

-In Section \ref{sec:off_tabular_TD} we will discuss off-policy TD-learning and in Section \ref{sec:Q_learning_main} we will discuss $Q$-learning, which is an off-policy control algorithm.
-For the off-policy algorithms, we only study the tabular setting.
-Notice that it has been observed that the combination of off-policy sampling and function approximation in RL (also known as deadly triad \cite{suttonbartorlbook}) can result in instability or even divergence \cite{baird_qcounterexample}.
-Recently there has been some work to overcome deadly triad \cite{NACLFA_arxiv}.
-Extension of our work to function approximation in the off-policy setting is a future research direction.
+In Section \ref{sec:off_tabular_TD}, we discuss off-policy TD learning, and in Section \ref{sec:Q_learning_main}, we cover $Q$-learning, an off-policy control algorithm.
+Additionally, we examine off-policy TD learning with linear function approximation in Section \ref{sec:OfPFRLFA}.
+It is important to note that federated off-policy TD learning with function approximation leads to heterogeneous federated learning, which presents additional challenges.
+Therefore, we dedicate a separate section to address these complexities."